Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 From v5.0, Silver Bullet Encryption Tool is a python module.
 It does not have user interface anymore from that version.

 #Install
-Windows
+On Windows machines or virtualenv
 >python3 setup.py install

-Unix-based systems
+Installing directly on Unix-based system
 >sudo python3 setup.py install

 #Encrypt